wldh-g/CITE700J-Homework/7-CUDA/README.txt

   and CUDA.
 The results will be saved in `output` directory.

 Code File Descriptions :
-  - Functions.h, Func_*.cpp : Image processing functions required by homework
+  - Functions.*, Func_*.* : Image processing functions required by homework
-  - Core.h, Core.cpp : Core function launcher, tester, and file handlers
+  - Core.* : Core function launcher, tester, and file handlers
   - Tasks.h, Task_*.cpp : Each task functions who repeats test and saves result
   - Filters.h, Filters.cpp : Filters used to convolution and Sobel filter
   - Timer.h, Timer.cpp : Timing functions provided by professor